StarlingUAS/ProjectStarling/docs/details/build_system.md

 Similar to the `VERSION` argument outlined above, the use of a local registry requires a `REGISTRY` build argument be used in the Dockerfiles.
 Again this is provided by the `bake.hcl` script.
 It defaults to blank, which is equivalent to using Docker Hub.
 Once built, the images can be pulled from the local registry using a `localhost:5000/` prefix.

+The `bake.hcl` script takes values from the environment to be passed on to the Dockerfiles.
+Two of these are the `VERSION` and `REGISTRY` arguments outlined above.
+One other value can be supplied to the `bake.hcl` script: `NAMEDTAG`.
+It defaults to blank.
+If set, all images will be tagged with both the tag specified by `VERSION` and that specified by `NAMEDTAG`.
+This is primarily to ease the use of GitHub actions.

+## The GitHub Actions Workflows

+When a tag of the form `vX.Y.Z` is pushed to the repo, a workflow will be started.
+This workflow builds all the images from the `bake.hcl` script, tags them with both the version tag and `:latest`, and pushes them to Docker Hub.
+A similar workflow exists for development images.
+A tag of the form `vX.Y.Z-dev` will cause the images to be built and tagged with both the tag name and `nightly`, before being pushed to DockerHub.